Paul Nicholas: Career

-In 2008, Nicholas played Alan Boon in BBC Four's Consuming Passions – a hundred years of Mills and Boon.
+In 2008, Nicholas played Alan Boon in BBC Four's Consuming Passion: 100 Years of Mills & Boon.
 He also directed and produced A Tale of Two Cities at Upstairs at the Gatehouse.
 In 2009, Nicholas played Jack Point in The Yeomen of the Guard for the Carl Rosa Opera Company at the Tower of London Festival.
 In November 2010, Nicholas opened in The Haunting.
 He also directed the musical version of Tale of Two Cities at Charing Cross Theatre in April–May 2012.

 In 2014, Nicholas produced and starred in Blockbuster, a musical.
 In 2015, he appeared as Judge Wargrave in And Then There Were None.
 In the summer of 2015 he directed a new production of Tommy at Blackpool's Opera House.
 In June 2015 while touring in And Then There Were None, Nicholas was cast as Gavin Sullivan on EastEnders.
-He then starred as Scrooge in the Alan Menken musical, A Christmas Carol.
+He then starred as Ebeneezer Scrooge in the Alan Menken musical, A Christmas Carol.
 In 2016, he was cast as Neville Chamberlain in the film Masaryk.
-He appeared as himself in The Real Marigold Hotel shown on BBC One in March 2017.In 2018 Nicholas toured the UK.
-In 2018 toured Ronald Harwood’s’’Quartet’In 2019 Nicholas played Father Merrin in the ‘Exorcist’.In 2021 Nicholas published ‘Musicals Marigolds & Me’and his 3 CD Boxset ‘Paul Nicholas Gold’.In 2022 he played Pickering in ‘Pygmalion’ at the Theatre Royal Windsor.
+He appeared as himself in The Real Marigold Hotel shown on BBC One in March 2017.
+In 2018, Nicholas toured the UK.
+He also played Arvide Abernathy in Guys and Dolls at the Royal Albert Hall.

+In 2021, Nicholas published 'Musicals Marigolds & Me' and his 3 CD Boxset 'Paul Nicholas Gold'.